UWC2-PYTHON/ProgrammingInPython/source/modules/Sequences.rst

     for element in sequence:
         do_something(element)

-Which is what we mean when we say a sequence is an "iterable".
+This is what we mean when we say a sequence is an "iterable".

 There are some complexities about that -- but more on that in another lesson.

-Lists, Tuples...
+Lists and Tuples
 ================

-The *primary* sequence types.
+These are the *primary* sequence types that you will use over and over again.

 Lists
 -----